General Motors 122 engine: LQ2

 This engine was similar to the LQ5, except that it used a two-barrel carburetor instead of a throttle-body fuel injection system.
 This engine was used in the Chevrolet S-10 and GMC S-15 compact pickup trucks and their Blazer and Jimmy counterparts from the fall of 1983 until the spring of 1984.
 It was replaced by the 2.5-liter Tech IV engine in the fall of 1984 when production resumed for the 1985 model year.
 This engine produced 83 hp at 4600 rpm and 108 lbft at 2400 rpm.
 Redline was 4750 rpm so full horsepower could never be sustained.
-The rear end of the S-series truck was geared so low that GM had to make the new overdrive transmission standard because with out the 4th gear this engine could only propel the truck safely to 50 mph without overheating.
+The rear end of the S-series truck was geared so low that GM had to make the new overdrive transmission standard because without the 4th gear this engine could only propel the truck safely to 50 mph without overheating.
 The trucks got 40% better gas mileage than the J-cars (all equipped with the 3 speed automatic) because of the 4 speed automatic overdrive.
 This engine was also the only S10 engine to have a direct-to-shaft non-clutched engine-driven fan, and wasn't ecm controlled (so it had no service engine soon light).